brettweiss2/beerTracker/README.md

 5) Run 'npm start' to start the server and application
 6) Open a browser and navigate to http://localhost:3000/

-Here are our original mock ups for the beer tracking web app made in Balsamiq Mockups 3
+# Original initial mock ups for the beerTracker
+Made in Balsamiq Mockups 3

 Home Page
 ![Home Page](https://github.com/brettweiss2/beerTracker/blob/master/Mockups/Home%20Page.png)